Send us your art

 Need to get a file though to us?
 Do it the easy way; upload it online and never have to leave your seat.

-Your file should be a print ready pdf with bleed and crop marks or a zipped file of all the fonts and links.
+Your file should be a print ready pdf with bleed and crop marks or a zipped/compressed archive packaged file of all the fonts and links.
 Our PDF specs are listed below.

-This form is limited to a maximum file size of 100Mb.
+This form is limited to a maximum file size of 500Mb.

 Trying to do an upload larger than this will only result in losing all the information and the upload failing.